 Making hand soap for yourself, for a guest bathroom or as a gift is one simple DIY that is super easy to do, works great and smells fantastic.

-The frankincense, myrrh and white fir oils used in this recipe are cleansing and great for your skin’s health.
+The Frankincense, Myrrh and Evergreen Dream essential oils used in this recipe are cleansing and great for your skin’s health.
 You’ll find they leave you feeling uplifted and refreshed.